KrisZivojevic/GitHub-Users/README.md

 GitHub User Search App
 ---
-GitHub User Search App is application made for getting all information about GitHub users.
+GitHub User Search App is an application made for getting all information about GitHub users.
 Search is used to get information about one user.
-User of the application needs to type username to retreive data about one specific user.
-If user is not found, user will get an error message.
+The user of the application needs to type a username to retreive data about one specific user.
+If the user is not found, an error message will occur.

 ## App is built with: